 CSA is a limited support school and provides as many opportunities as possible for students with exceptionalities.
 Dependent upon administrative approval and student support service availability, CSA holds the right to accept or deny education for students with special needs.

-Students enrolled in CSA with Individualized Educational Plans (IEPs) must be capable of functioning within an inclusive classroom, and CSA will make every effort to meet the accommodations and modifications outlined in the student's IEP.
-If parents suspect learning differences, they are encouraged to seek an evaluation for students.
-When individual learning challenges arise, CSA may implement a Learning Education Plan (LEP), a non-legally binding document, outlining student supports, goals, and expectations for an individualized learning experience.
+Students enrolled in CSA with Individualized Educational Plans (IEPs) must be capable of functioning within an inclusive classroom, and CSA may not be able to meet accommodations and modifications outlined in the student's IEP.
 Regular reviews of progress will determine if the student is meeting the goals and required learning benchmarks.